 - refer the teen to a community organization

 - arrest or detain the teen

-- give the teen a document called a promise to appear that tells the teen when to go to court and what conditions to obey
+- give the teen a document called an apperance notice or an undertaking that tells the teen when to go to court and what conditions to obey

 - question the teen as part of their investigation